 What are some outstanding strengths and weaknesses examples and how do you personalize these so you don’t sound like an HR cliche?
 (My biggest strength is that I’m a hard worker!
-An example of a weakness is that I’m a perfectionist!)
+An example of a weakness is that I’m a perfectionist!).

-Here’s what we’ll cover in the blog:
+Here’s what we’ll cover in this blog:

 - How to find your strengths and weaknesses